Iqbolshoh/javascript-timer/README.md

 4. The timer will start at 5 minutes.
 You can pause and resume using the "Pause" and "Play" buttons.

-## Project Structure

-- `index.html`: The main HTML file.
-- `styles.css`: The CSS file for styling the timer.
-- `script.js`: The JavaScript file that controls the timer functionality.
-- `images/banner.png`: The banner image for the project.
-- `images/mobile.png`: A screenshot showing the timer on a mobile device.

 ## Technologies Used

 <div style="display: flex; flex-wrap: wrap; gap: 5px;">